 BCG is the one of the most widely used vaccines in the world.
-Several billion people have received the vaccine over the past 100 years and no serious side effects have been seen in healthy people.
-BCG is usually given as an intradermal injection and is not licensed as an aerosol, although it has been given as an aerosol in three previous trials in the 1960s and 70s, as well as in our group's other studies (TB041 and TB044) and the earlier groups of this study (TB043) with no serious side effects.
-In our TB041 study, 31 people who had never received a BCG vaccine inhaled the BCG and completed 6 months of follow up with no safety concerns identified.
-Our TB044 study is ongoing and is the first study giving inhaled BCG to volunteers who have previously received a BCG vaccine, to determine the correct dose to use.
+Several billion people have received the vaccine over the past 90 years and no serious side effects have been seen in healthy people.
+BCG is usually given as an intradermal injection and is not licensed as an aerosol, although it has been given as an aerosol in three previous trials in the 1960s and 70s, as well as in our group's trial (TB041) with no serious side effects.
+The TB041 study has recently finished and 31 people inhaled the BCG and completed 6 months of follow up with no safety concerns identified.
+The main purpose of this second study is to collect information about your body's immune response; however, we will also collect safety data about aerosol BCG challenge to supplement the information from the TB041 study.